RFQ State Machine

 Example: RFQ workflow

-- financial (client has exceed their credit limit),
+- financial (client has exceeded their credit limit),

 - environmental (excessive latency) or